 The open floor plan concept is on display in this two-story, three-bedroom, three-bathroom Modern house plan.
 Tall glass windows and doors enhance the amount of light that filters the home.
-A fireplace adds warmth and ambience to the Great Room.
+A fireplace adds warmth and ambiance to the Great Room.
 (Plan 116-1100)

-For a more traditional-looking flexible floor plan, try this one-story, four-bedroom, four-and-a-half-bath Prairie style home plan.
+For a more traditional-looking flexible floor plan, try this one-story, four-bedroom, four-and-a-half-bath Prairie-style home plan.
 A very modern kitchen with a kitchen island is the central focus of the Great Room.
 A mix of natural materials – stone, wood, and glass – dominates the décor.
 (Plan 161-1058)

 Much like the 2016 New American Home, the landscaping around the courtyard entry of a one-story, two-bedroom contemporary Bungalow house plan focuses on its clean lines.
 Note how the trees are positioned so as not to overwhelm the home’s exterior.
 A type of rock garden with small plants and shrubs is the centerpiece of the landscaped courtyard.
 (Plan # 158-1290)